On $\tau$-preconditioners for a quasi-compact difference scheme to Riesz fractional diffusion equations with variable coefficients: Introduction

 Theoretical studies regarding the rank correction and the role of the generating function have indicated that for ill-conditioned real symmetric Toeplitz systems, the $\tau$-algebra exhibits superior preconditioning properties and numerical performance compared to the circulant preconditioner \cite{SSC-SIMAX-99}.
-This aspect was also investigated in the context of multi-level Toeplitz structures \cite{Serra2000,NSV-TCS-04,SSC-LAA-02,ST-MC-03}.
-The main message is that in general any matrix-algebra with unitary transform fails to achieve clustering and essential spectral equivalence when dealing with high-dimensional problems and this was also confirmed in the circulant setting for fractional problems recently \cite{LeiS2016}.
-However, when the order of the zero of the generating function is not high, the $\tau$ preconditioning can achieve essential spectral equivalence and hence optimality \cite{Noutsos}.
+This aspect was also investigated in the context of multilevel Toeplitz structures \cite{NSV-TCS-04,SSC-LAA-02} and references therein.
+The main message is that in general any matrix-algebra with unitary transform fails to achieve clustering and essential spectral equivalence when dealing with high-dimensional problems and this was also confirmed in the circulant setting for fractional-order problems \cite{LeiS2016} recently.
+However, when the order of the zero of the generating function is not high, the $\tau$-preconditioning can achieve essential spectral equivalence and hence optimality \cite{Noutsos}.